nils-werner/raspi-dashboard/README.md

 <img src="artwork/dashboard.png" width="360" />
 </p>

+Boot a Raspberry Pi directly into a minimalistic, frameless browser.

 [![Build Status](https://travis-ci.org/nils-werner/raspi-dashboard.svg?branch=master)](https://travis-ci.org/nils-werner/raspi-dashboard)

-raspi-dashboard is a script to modify a Arch Linux installation running on a Raspberry Pi that automatically boots into a minimalistic, frameless browser when started

-Please note that this project does not include any webserver or storage to save data to be shown.
+This project does not include any webserver or storage to save data to be shown.
 The data to be shown must be accessible over the network, provided by a different device or service, for example:

  - [Status Board at Panic](http://www.panic.com/blog/the-panic-status-board/)
  - [Geckoboard](http://www.geckoboard.com/)